Trams in Florence: Line 3

 The name Line 3 was used for the Line 1 section between Santa Maria Novella and Careggi.
 This section was fully opened on 16 July 2018 and it has now been incorporated into Line 1.

 Line 4

 Line 4 is the long-term plan which will complete the city tramway.
 The line will have a terminus at Santa Maria Novella railway station and will serve the western part of the city.

 Controversies

 There were some people who opposed the new tramway lines 2 and 3.
 A city referendum was held on 17 February 2008.
-The statute of city referendums do not contains any "quorum" clause: 39% of the citizens actually voted.
-Among them, the majority was against the construction.
+The statute of city referendums do not contains any quorum clause.
+Of the 39% of the citizens that voted, the majority was against the construction.
 The municipality decided to disregard the result of the referendum.